HighVibe/smart-contracts/README.md

-HighVibe.Network Crowdsale
+HighVibe.Network Public Sale
 ========================================================

-This respository contains smart contracts for the crowdsale of HighVibe.Network tokens.
+This respository contains smart contracts for the public sale of HighVibe.Network (HV) tokens.